Synthetixio/synthetix-docs/content/historical-data.md

 Synthetix currently has four separate subgraphs on The Graph.
 A subgraph is an entity-based datasource that is populated by Graph indexers - these replay all transactions since the genesis block and use custom mapping code to create entities when events are emitted and functions are invoked.

+We've written a custom JavaScript library to abstract away the complexity of dealing with these subgraphs.
+It's called [synthetix-data](libraries/synthetix-data.md), and it's an `npm` module to query historical or subscribe to these events in real time.

-Each of these subgraphs can be queried using GraphQL - follow the links below to query in the data explorer UIs provided.
-Alternatively, you can use our [synthetix-data](libraries/synthetix-data.md) `npm` module to query historical or subscribe to these events in real time.
+Alternatively, Each of these subgraphs can be queried using GraphQL - follow the links below to query the subgraphs using GrapHQL in the data explorer UIs provided.

 <a href="//thegraph.com/explorer/subgraph/synthetixio-team/synthetix"><img class="rounded-image" src="/img/misc/subgraph.png" /></a> <a href="//thegraph.com/explorer/subgraph/synthetixio-team/synthetix-exchanges"><img class="rounded-image" src="/img/misc/subgraph-exchanges.png" /></a> <a href="//thegraph.com/explorer/subgraph/synthetixio-team/synthetix-rates"><img class="rounded-image" src="/img/misc/subgraph-rates.png" /></a> <a href="//thegraph.com/explorer/subgraph/synthetixio-team/synthetix-depot"><img class="rounded-image"  src="/img/misc/subgraph-depot.png" /></a>